reactioncommerce/docs/docs/tags-navigation.md

 Tag names and slugs must be unique within a shop.
 When creating tags designed for a multi-level hierarchy, it is important to take this into account.
 The process for creating a tag is the same regardless of what level of the navigation hierarchy it will occupy.
 However, when creating child tags it is a good practice to include the parent tag in the name and slug to prevent conflicts.
 For example, a store selling language textbooks could have tags with the slugs `french`, `french-beginner`, `french-advanced`, `mandarin`, `mandarin-beginner`, `mandarin-advanced`, but it could not have two tags with the slug `beginner`, one for each language.

-> **Note**: Multiple tags can have the same display title.
+> Note: Multiple tags can have the same display title.
 For example, `french-beginner` and `mandarin-beginner` could both have the display title "Beginner".

 ## Assigning tags